joshdplo/cubesdirect-vanilla/README.md

 - global/shared validation: sequelize models, BE <-> FE user inputs, FE form input error messages  (typescript?)
 - decide if product quantities should be selectable (ie. 1-10 dropdown) or just 1 at a time
 - product slugs for URLs
+- add 'show password' icon to password fields
+- if user starts an order, refresh their access token

 ### TODO Final
 - create JSON files for live DB seed (and update seed file)